 In Section \ref{S: background} we review background material, including definitions of ts-perversities, ts-coefficient systems, and ts-Deligne sheaves, all of which generalize the standard versions.
 In particular, a ts-perversity is a function $\vec p:\{\text{singular strata}\}\to \Z\times 2^{P(R)}$, where $P(R)$ is the set of primes (up to unit) of our ground PID $R$ and $2^{P(R)}$ is its power set.
 We write $\vec p(S)=(\vec p_1(S),\vec p_2(S))$.
 Using this additional information about primes, torsion data is incorporated into the definition of the ts-Deligne sheaf utilizing the ``torsion-tipped truncation'' functor constructed in \cite{GBF32} in place of the standard truncation.
 If $\vec p_2(S)=\emptyset$ for all $S$ and the ts-coefficient system is just a local system in degree $0$ then the ts-Deligne sheaf reduces to the classical Deligne sheaf \cite{GM2,GBF23}.
 Subsection \ref{S: maximal E} discusses some further natural assumptions about coefficient systems that will be utilized in our broadest topological invariance results.

-In Section \ref{S: inv} we define what we call \emph{$\mc E$-compatibility} between ts-perversities $\vec \p$ and $\vec p$ on a CS set $\X$ and its refinement $X$; here $\mc E$ is a ts-coefficient system common to $\X$ and $X$.
-This condition generalizes that of Valette \cite{Va14}, which itself stems from the Goresky-MacPherson growth condition, by incorporating the torsion information and also allowing $\vec p_1(S)>\codim(S) -2$.
-The central result of the paper is Theorem \ref{T: top}, which shows that the ts-Deligne sheaves from $\mc E$-compatibility ts-perversities are quasi-isomorphic.
+In Section \ref{S: inv} we define what we call \emph{$\mc E$-compatibility} between ts-perversities $\vec \p$ and $\vec p$ on a CS set $\X$ and its refinement $X$.
+Here $\mc E$ is a ts-coefficient system common to $\X$ and $X$.
+This compatibility depends on $\mc E$ only over the regular strata of $\X$ and is necessary to get the compatibility started.
+From there compatibility is essentially a Goresky-MacPherson-type growth condition, but involving also the torsion information from $\vec p_2$ and $\vec \p_2$.
+This compatibility condition generalizes that of Valette \cite{Va14}, which itself stems from the Goresky-MacPherson growth condition, by incorporating the torsion information and also allowing $\vec p_1(S)>\codim(S) -2$.
+The central result of the paper is Theorem \ref{T: top}, which shows that the ts-Deligne sheaves from $\mc E$-compatible ts-perversities are quasi-isomorphic.
 In Sections \ref{S: pullback} and \ref{S: pushforward} we apply Theorem \ref{T: top} to pullback and pushforward perversities, recovering generalizations of the theorems of Chataur-Saralegi-Tanr\'e \cite{CST-inv}.
 In particular, we discuss pushforwards to arbitrary coarsenings, not just the intrinsic coarsening.